SOC 114 (US) Racism & White Supremacy in the U.S. (1)

-- Prerequisite: Freshman and Sophomores only
+- Prerequisite: First and second year only

 - General Education Requirement Fulfillment: Understanding Society